Establishments selling alcoholic beverages - alcohol licence

 In order to be allowed to sell alcohol, the physical presence in the establishment of the officially declared manager is mandatory.

-However, the manager can appoint an assistant manager who will be responsible for selling alcoholic beverages in the absence of the manager.
+However, the manager can appoint an assistant manager who will be authorised to sell alcoholic beverages in the absence of the manager.

 Renewal / Extension / Transfer / Cessation

-The operator must renew his licence each year by paying the annual stamp duty for licensed premises before 31 January each year.
+The operator must renew their licence each year by paying the annual tax for licensed establishments before 31 January each year.
 The Customs and Excise Agency usually sends out a payment order to operators at the beginning of each year.

-Any extension of the establishment to other rooms or locations as well as any temporary transfer / additional establishment requires the prior approval of the Customs and Excise Agency.
+Any extension of the establishment to other rooms or locations as well as any temporary transfer / additional establishment requires the prior approval of the ADA directorate (see Online services and forms).

-In the event of cessation of activity, the manager must submit a declaration of cessation to the Licensed Premises Service.
+In the event of cessation of activity, the manager must submit a declaration of cessation (see Online services and forms) to the Licensed Premises Service.

 Online services and forms